PIM 09: Family and Medical Leave

 The FMLA provides that, when medically necessary, an employee may work a reduced or intermittent work schedule because of his or her own serious health condition.
 When it is determined to be medically necessary, an employee may also request permission to work a reduced or intermittent schedule to care for the employee’s spouse, child, parent (does not include care for in-laws), or service member who has a serious health condition.
 There is no minimum limitation on the amount of leave taken intermittently, however, for accounting purposes, supervisors are asked not to require leave accounting for increments less than one-quarter of an hour.
 If possible, the reduced work schedule must be defined and agreed upon by both the employee and the employee’s supervisor.

 An employee may arrange a reduced or intermittent work schedule for childbirth or adoption only when the supervisor agrees to such an arrangement.
-In the case of childbirth, if the medical certification (see the Extended Leave Of Absence Resource Guide) indicates the mother is unable to perform the essential functions of her own position, then intermittent leave is not an option.
+In the case of childbirth recovery, if the medical certification (see the Extended Leave Of Absence Resource Guide) indicates the mother is unable to perform the essential functions of her own position, then intermittent leave is not an option.

 If a reduced or intermittent work schedule is necessary, based on planned medical treatment, the supervisor may request the employee transfer temporarily to an available alternative position for which the employee is qualified with equal pay and benefits, and which better accommodates recurring periods of leave.